cocoroutine/quilted/README.md

 #### Objective (optional)

 An objective is not a strong factor in determining if you are qualified for a position.
 There is no objective line that will guarantee you will get hired.
 If there was one, everyone would use it.
-It can be useful if you are looking for a specific position or have special requirements.
+It can be useful if you are looking for a specific position or have special requirements like visa status.

 It should be at most a sentence long.
 Left aligned and used only in complex heading format.
 Font color should be black and same size as main content.

 #### Flair (optional)

 Flair can be anything that adds value to your resume.
 It can be a short phrase, a social media link, a blog link, a link to a portfolio, a git repo...etc.
 It is optional and should only be used when it's relevant to the job.
+It can also be your visa requirements.

 It should be short.
-If it is a site, it should be iconographed left or right depending on your format.
+If it is a site, it should be iconographed left or right depending on position.
 It should be clickable if it is a site.

-## Skills
+### Skills

 Skills section should be a compact section.
 Skills should be a comma separated lists in alphabetical order.
 Capital cased.

-## Education
+### Education

 Education should be a compact section.
 This content should be your highest level of education not counting high school.
 It should include the name of the school or training program.
 Major is optional, if it is relevant to the job.
 Adding the year is optional.

-## Work
+### Work

 Work is a complex section.
 The work section can contain several blocks.
 One for each job.

 The first item should be the dates you worked at a job.
 This should be gray and be left aligned.
 The dates should be separated by a n-dash.
-The second item should be the city and state of the company separated by a comma.
+The second item should be the  metro area of the company.
+Alternately it can city/state separate by a comma.
 It should be gray and right aligned in the same line.

 The third item should be the job description.
 It should include your title and company name separated by a comma.
+This should be indented.

 Finally it should include a list of slug lines describing your relevant achievements.
 Each slug line should start with a m-dash.
 Slugs lines should be short and do not have to be complete sentences.
-This should be indented sub-section.
+This should be further indented.

-## Projects
+### Projects

 Projects is a complex section.
 The Projects section can contain several blocks.
 One for each activity.

 The first item should be the name of the project left aligned.
-The second item should be the flair link.
+The second item should be the flair link to the project.
 It should be on the same line and be right aligned.
 The color should be gray.
 It should be right iconographed.

 The third item should be the description.
-It should be a sentence long describing the project and it's relevance.
+It should be a sentence long describing the project.

-Finally it can optionally include a list of slug lines describing your relevant achievements.
+It can optionally include a list of slug lines describing your relevant achievements.
 Each slug line should start with a m-dash.
 Slugs lines should be short and do not have to be complete sentences.
-This should be indented sub-section.
+This should be indented.

-## Contacts
+### Contacts

 The font should be smaller than the main font.
 It can be a different font than the main content.
 The color should be a lighter shade of black.
 Contacts should be sorted in the order you wish to be contacted.
 Contacts should be equally spaced.